Where is wheat grown?

 Canada began earning its reputation as a leading producer and exporter of wheat hundreds of years ago.
 The first crop was planted in the 1600s with seed imported from Europe.
 Before long, the wheat harvest was more than enough needed to feed Canada’s population and the surplus seed flowed back to Europe.

-The history of Canadian wheat is a success story – one of resourcefulness, adaptation, research, innovation, and stewardship.
+The history of Canadian wheat is a success story – one of resourcefulness, adaptation, research, innovation and stewardship.
 Red Fife was the predominant variety grown in the 1800s, but Marquis was the first made-in-Canada wheat variety.
-Distributed to farmers in spring 1909, the seed quickly became popular because it matured faster, had excellent yield and even better milling and baking qualities than varieties from Europe.
-Marquis was later adopted as the standard of quality for evaluating Canadian wheat varieties.2
+Distributed to farmers in spring 1909, the seed quickly became popular because it matured faster, had excellent yield, and even better milling and baking qualities than varieties from Europe.
+Marquis was later adopted as the standard of quality for evaluating Canadian wheat varieties.9

 Quality assurance

-Several types of wheat, also known as wheat classes, are grown in Canada.
-Ten wheat classes are grown in Western Canada and seven in Eastern Canada5.
-The most predominant are: Canada Western Red Spring (CWRS), Canada Western Amber Durum (CWAD), Canada Prairie Spring Red (CPSR) and Canada Eastern Soft Red Winter (CESRW).
+Not all wheat is the same and Canada has a very unique classification system on types or classes for wheat.
+Ten wheat classes are grown in Western Canada and seven in Eastern Canada.10 The most predominant are: Canada Western Red Spring (CWRS), Canada Western Amber Durum (CWAD), Canada Prairie Spring Red (CPSR) and Canada Eastern Soft Red Winter (CESRW).
 Within each class of wheat are multiple varieties with specific qualities and characteristics.
+Farmers will choose the wheat class and variety of wheat that grows best on their farm.

 New wheat varieties take many years to be developed and evaluated for their individual characteristics of height, drought and cold tolerance, resistance to disease and pests, seed appearance and size, and milling and end-product (bread, pasta) quality.
 Varieties are evaluated in different wheat producing regions in Canada.

-Each year, a few varieties are recommended for registration.
-This process, variety registration, is the foundation for the confidence that buyers, millers and other food manufacturers have in Canada’s wheat quality and how it will perform when milled and used to create food products.
+Each year, varieties are recommended for registration.
+This process called variety registration, is the foundation for the confidence that farmers, buyers, millers and other food manufacturers have in Canada’s wheat quality, and how it will perform when milled and used to create food products.
+Once varieties are registered, Canadian farmers can grow them in their fields.